smessie/Article-ESWC2024-DFDP/content/introduction.md

 These 3 parts provide a fully declarative description of the form, leaving no assumptions to be made by the application.
 In addition, the application needs to be able to understand any vocabulary used to express the description to fully decouple the description from the application.
 This necessitates schema alignment to map the description to the vocabulary the application understands.
-Only then will the data and the app be fully decoupled, as it cannot be assumed that all apps will use the same language to define data.
+Only then will the data and the application be fully decoupled, as it cannot be assumed that all applications will use the same language to define data.

 The remaining paper is structured as follows.
 [](#related-work) discusses related work, followed by a motivating example and a discussion of the requirements in [](#requirements).